Hosted by Jonathan Wojcik

 WATCHING - By Keith Johnstone - "2 is the only even prime number"

-WATER WORLD - By Johnny Vallone - "COME SEE THE REAL LIVE MERMAID."
+WATER WORLD - By Irene Vallone - "COME SEE THE REAL LIVE MERMAID."

 WE'RE ALL SMILING - By Revereche - "SO THIS IS WHY YOU'RE THE SORT OF PERSON OUT TALKING TO TREES, HUH."